3D content creators are clamoring for NVIDIA Instant NeRF, an inverse rendering tool that turns a set of static images into a realistic 3D scene.

 “What I really like about Instant NeRF is that you quickly know if your render is working,” Stephens said.
 “With a large photogrammetry set, you could be waiting hours or days.
 Here, I can test out a bunch of different datasets and know within minutes.”

-He’s also experimented with making NeRFs using footage from lightweight devices like smart glasses.
-Instant NeRF could turn the low-resolution, bumpy footage from Stephens walking down the street into a smooth 3D scene.
+Stephens has also experimented with making NeRFs using footage from lightweight devices like smart glasses.
+Instant NeRF could turn his low-resolution, bumpy footage from walking down the street into a smooth 3D scene.

 Find NVIDIA at SIGGRAPH